Last Updated on October 20, 2022

 I ended up buying a ladies’ jacket in the medium size, which the packaging says fits sizes 8-10.
 (A ladies’ large fits sizes 12-14, while a ladies’ extra large fits sizes 16-18.)
 I typically wear between a 6 and an 8, and the Aldi jacket is plenty roomy, although it’s a bit snug at the hips, so if you’re a size 10, it might be a bit tight and you might want to size up to a large.
 The benefit of it being snug around the hips is that it helps to block cold drafts.

-I also noticed during the first time I wore the jacket outside that the sleeves are slightly on the shorter side for me.
+I also noticed during the first time I wore the jacket outside that the sleeves are slightly on the shorter side for me when I move my arms.
 I am slightly taller than the average woman at 5′ 6″, so I occasionally have issues with sleeves being shorter than I prefer.
 The sleeves on the Aldi jacket are fine if I’m just walking, but they creep up my wrists some when I hold the steering wheel while driving.
-The Aldi jacket sleeves also rode way up my wrists when I refilled the bird feeders in my back yard, which involves bending and reaching.
-Because of that, I’m pretty sure I won’t be wearing this jacket for more physical activities such as sledding during the winter months.
+The Aldi jacket sleeves also rode up my wrists when I refilled the bird feeders in my back yard, which involves bending and reaching.
 The sleeves are not a deal breaker, but they are a minor annoyance especially as the weather grows colder, although they may not be an issue at all for people who are shorter or more petite.

 Overall, the jacket looks cute and has a hood for chilly or rainy weather.
 It also has generously sized inner and outer pockets, and the outer pockets zip shut.
 All of the pockets are big enough to fit my cell phone, which is on the larger side.